 Fierce Love: Stories from Black Gay Life (1991)Bio:

-PostModern African American Homosexuals (Pomo Afro Homos) was an African-American gay identified three man performance troupe founded in San Francisco, CA in 1990...Read more about Postmodern African-American Homosexuals (Pomo Afro Homos)
+PostModern African American Homosexuals (Pomo Afro Homos) was an African-American gay identified three man performance troupe founded in San Francisco, CA in 1990 by Eric...Read more about Postmodern African-American Homosexuals (Pomo Afro Homos)

 Leftovers (Shillak) (2017)Bio: